Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 ![Image of the database](static/assets/readme/users_database%20.png)

 </details>
-Transactions - This will store data around each transaction that is completed through the app.
+Transactions - This will store data from each transaction in the app.
 <details
 >